NickTehPro/PHPhisher/README.md

 	"dbuse": "1" // 1 = DB 2= Email Still buggy af.
 }
 ```
-Point your browser to dbsetup.php in order to create the tables.

-Run the installation Wizard.
+Open a web browser and navigate to http://<yourip>/.
+The PHPhisher will automatically guide you through the setup proccess.

 After the attack completes point your browser at the admin panel to get the stolen credentials:
 Example: http://<yourip>/admin/